EtorArza/nofn/README.md

 Demo is available in the file `src/demo.py`.
 The demo optimizes a forward pass nn of fixed size with cma-es. cma_strat implements the classes in interfaces.py with CMA-ES on a fixed network.

+TODO:
-TODO: add another file neuroevolution_strat.py that also implements the methods described on interfaces.py, but uses neuroevolution instead.
+- [ ] Add another file neuroevolution_strat.py that also implements the methods described on interfaces.py, but uses neuroevolution instead.
+- [ ] Add more RL frameworks besides cartpole.
+- [ ] Normalize inputs / outputs in environments.
+- [ ] Add source to plot the results.

 To run the demo: